-Parents or guardians of children who attend private or parochial schools (grades K-12) within East Aurora School District 131 boundaries may submit a referral for an evaluation for their child through their child's private/parochial school principal.
+Parents or guardians of children who attend private or parochial schools (grades K-12) within East Aurora School school principal.
 That principal has the referral form to complete and will submit the request and forms to the appropriate school's principal.
-The District principal/administrator will have the Student Services Team review the request for the referral for a case study evaluation.
+The district principal/administrator will have the Student Services Team review the request for the referral for a case study evaluation.
 They will follow the same procedures as written when a referral for a case study evaluation is made, including the assessment and eligibility conference.
 Service provisions may differ, though.
-Contact the Child Service Center for more information.
+Contact the Gonzalez Child Center for more information.